Ionised gas kinematics and dynamical masses of $z\gtrsim6$ galaxies from JADES/NIRSpec high-resolution spectroscopy

 Under hierarchical structure formation, small dark matter haloes form first, whereas stars only form after the gas within those haloes has cooled sufficiently, subsequently growing into galaxies through accretion \citep[cold gas streams, mergers; e.g.,][]{White1978,Dekel2009a,Oser2010}.
-In this scenario, it may be possible that very young galaxies are dark matter dominated even in the central regions, as the baryonic mass is still under assembly.
-To assess whether this may apply to the JADES galaxies will require a thorough understanding of the systematic uncertainties on the other mass components.
+In this scenario, it may be possible that very young galaxies are dark matter dominated even in the central regions, as the baryonic mass is still under assembly. {This is of particular interest, as galaxies in the stellar mass regime probed in this paper ($\sim10^8\,\Msun$) may be the progenitors of galaxies of $M_*\sim10^{11}\,\Msun$ at $z=0$ \citep{Moster2018,Behroozi2019}, which have baryon-dominated centres.
+As the aforementioned observations at cosmic noon are typically also of more massive galaxies ($M_*\sim10^{10-11}\,\Msun$), the difference in the central baryon fractions between our work and measurements at cosmic noon may therefore not be in tension, but reflect the time evolution in the distribution of dark and baryonic mass as galaxies grow and assemble their stellar mass.
+We explore this idea further using cosmological simulations in de Graaff et al. (in prep.).
+However, to definitively conclude whether this scenario may apply to the JADES galaxies will require a thorough understanding of the systematic uncertainties on the different mass components. }